emd/random_data/README.md

 Background:
 ===========
-This module (`random_data`) aims to provide Python tools for flexible and extensible analysis of random signals.
+This module (`random_data`) aims to provide Python tools for flexible and extensible analysis of random signals (see example use cases below).
 The motivation and mathematical underpinnings of this module are largely discussed in Bendat and Piersol's classic text "Random Data", and inquisitive users are directed there for a thorough discussion